Allison Vest: Biography

-Canadian Nationals Performance
+Canadian Nationals performance

 Personal life

 She has garnered a following on social media as a result of her humorous and satirical training videos.

 She began her studies at the University of Alberta and transferred to the University of British Columbia in 2015 to study kinesiology.
 She is sponsored by Black Diamond, Tension Climbing, RhinoSkin Solutions, and Hive Climbing.
 In her spare time, she was a youth team coach at the Hive Climbing Gym in Vancouver.

-Since spring 2020, she has lived in Salt Lake City to live and train with friend and American climber Kyra Condie, and the pair began documenting their training on their shared TikTok account, @climbingroommates.
+Since spring 2020, she has lived and trained in Salt Lake City with friend and American climber Kyra Condie, and the pair began documenting their training on their shared TikTok account, @climbingroommates.
+In 2022, Vest and Condie launched the podcast "Circle Up with Allison and Kyra", creating 30 minute episodes on climbing, motivation, body image and mindset.